fmoor/edgedb-docs/doc/edgeql/lexical.rst

-.. _ref_edgeql_lexical:
+.. _ref_eql_lexical:

 Lexical Structure
 =================

+Every EdgeQL command is composed of a sequence of *tokens*, terminated by a semicolon (``;``).
+The types of valid tokens as well as their order is determined by the syntax of the particular command.

-EdgeQL is a declarative language and a large part of its expressive power lies in the structures that describe the data.
-It is white space insensitive, using ``;`` as a statement terminator.
-It is case sensitive except for *keywords* (in the examples the keywords are written in upper case as a matter of convention).
+EdgeQL is case sensistive except for *keywords* (in the examples the keywords are written in upper case as a matter of convention).

+There are several kinds of tokens: *keywords*, *identifiers*, *literals* (constants) and *symbols* (operators and punctuation).

+Tokens are normally separated by whitespace (space, tab, newline) or comments.

 Identifiers